oyagev/YCommunicator/README.md

 ##Protocol Definitions

+The protocol defines "Packets" and "Instructions".
+Packets are transmitted serially with a fixed "delimiter byte" and an "escape byte".
+* Delimiter: 0x7c
+* Escape: 0x00

 ###Packet:
 A packet is the minimum transmitable unit.
-It wraps a payload - a byte array of unspecified data
+It wraps the payload - a byte array of unspecified data.

 #####Structure:

- 1. unsigned char **payload_len**
- - unsigned char[payload_len] **payload** - actual instructions
+ 1. unsigned char[] **payload** - actual instructions
  - unsigned short int **checksum**

 #####Notes:

- - Packet size is always payload size + 3
+ - Packet size is at least payload size + 2
- - Max payload size is 255

 ###Instruction:
 An Instruction is the most basic operational syntax that can be exchanged between the devices.